-Shadow AI Is Already in Your Organisation
+How to Detect Unauthorised AI Tools in Your Organisation

 1. Use Microsoft Intune's Discovered Apps